Applications are closed for the 2024 USDA Wallace-Carver Fellowship.

 The prestigious Wallace-Carver Fellowship offers exceptional college and graduate students the opportunity to collaborate with world-renowned scientists and policymakers through paid fellowships at leading USDA research centers and offices across the United States.
 Fellows take part in ground-breaking field and laboratory-based research, analyze agriculture and economic policy; and assist in the management of food, nutrition and rural development programs.

-ELIGIBILITY REQUIREMENTS: Any student who has participated in a World Food Prize Youth Program, is a U.S. Citizen or Permanent Resident, at least 18 years old, and a registered full-time college student (undergraduate or graduate) Fall 2023.
+ELIGIBILITY REQUIREMENTS: Any student who has participated in a World Food Prize Youth Program, is a U.S. Citizen or Permanent Resident, at least 18 years old, and a registered full-time college student (undergraduate or graduate) in Fall 2024.

-TIMEFRAME: Wallace-Carver Fellowship will take place May - August 2023.
+TIMEFRAME: The Wallace-Carver Fellowship will take place May - August 2024.

 Wallace-Carver Fellows are expected to participate in, and present at, the World Food Prize Foundation Global Youth Institute and International Borlaug Dialogue in October 2024 as a core component of the experience.